 If you are a college coach, you have the ability to message any athlete that is playing the sport that you coach, as long as they are an active athlete on the SportsRecruits platform.

 The SportsRecruits messaging system works just as any other mailing platform.
-You will have a three main mailboxes: Inbox, Sent and Drafts.
+You will have three main mailboxes: Inbox, Sent and Drafts.
 You can see exactly how this appears below.

 When you feel compelled to contact an athlete, click "compose."